Each instructor’s name is followed by field of instruction and major credentials.

 Art History (Non-Western, Western), History of Western Civilization (Ancient – Contemporary), Philosophy

 B.A. in English (Hons) Portland State University; M.A. in Art History (Medieval, Renaissance), Ph.D. in Comparative Cultural and Literary Studies (Doctoral Minors in Cultural Anthropology, 19th Century Art History), University of Arizona.

 ED in Rehabilitation Counseling, The University of Arizona; MS in Reading, Indiana University; BA in Secondary Social Studies, State University of New York.

 Tohono O’odham history and CultureM.A.
 History – 2018 University of Arizona B.A.
 History and Anthropology – 2017 university of Arizona.

 Tohono O’odham Language, Culture, and History

-M.A. in Language, Literacy, and Sociocultural Studies with a Concentration in American Indian Education, and B.A. in Elementary Education, University of Arizona.
+M.A. in Language, Literacy, and Sociocultural Studies with a Concentration in American Indian Education, University of New Mexico and B.A. in Elementary Education, University of Arizona.
 Certified in Native American Language Pre-K-12 Tohono O’odham by the Tohono O’odham Nation and the Arizona Department of Education.

 Member of the Tohono O’odham Nation